 However, rather than entirely restricting access, the decision was instead made to just restrict vehicle access to the crash site and to clearly denote that camping or overnighting here is illegal.

-As of the time of writing you are still welcome to visit the plane yourself, you can just no longer drive all the way to the crash site, or stay overnight here.
+As of the time of writing you are still welcome to visit the plane yourself, you can just no longer drive all the way to the crash site yourself, or stay overnight here.
 You can however take a shuttle bus to the plane wreck.
 More on this in the section on getting to the plane wreck below.

 Instead, follow the instructions below for parking, plane access and where to stay in the area.
 This is private property so please be a respectful visitor – this will ensure that future visitors will continue to be allowed to access this awesome location.